Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Numerical Results

-It can be seen that the asymptotic slope of the line corresponding to the logarithm of the latency of SC decoding is $1$.
+The asymptotic slope of the line corresponding to the logarithm of the latency of SC decoding is $1$.
 In fact, the latency of SC decoding of a polar code of length $N$ is given by $2N-1$.
 Conversely, the asymptotic slope of the line that corresponds to the logarithm of the latency of SSC decoding is lower than $1$.
 Furthermore, in all the settings taken into account, this asymptotic slope is close to $1-1/\mu$.
-Recall that $\mu\approx 3.63$ (and $1-1/\mu\approx 0.72$) for the BEC, $\mu\approx 4$ (and $1-1/\mu\approx 0.75$) for the BAWGNC \cite{KMTU10}, and it is conjectured that $\mu\approx 4.2$ (and $1-1/\mu\approx 0.76$) for the BSC.
+Recall that $\mu\approx 3.63$ (and $1-1/\mu\approx 0.72$) for BEC, $\mu\approx 4$ (and $1-1/\mu\approx 0.75$) for BAWGNC \cite{KMTU10}, and it is conjectured that $\mu\approx 4.2$ (and $1-1/\mu\approx 0.76$) for BSC.
 These asymptotic slopes are represented in the dashed blue lines in the plots.
-Consequently, the numerical experiments of Figures \ref{fig:BECres}, \ref{fig:AWGNres}, and \ref{fig:BSCres} suggest that the bound of Theorem~\ref{th:main} is tight.
-Let us point out that the latency tends to be smaller for smaller values of $p_{\rm e}$ and of $I(W)$ when the block length is not too large.
+Consequently, the numerical results of Figures \ref{fig:BECres}, \ref{fig:AWGNres}, and \ref{fig:BSCres} suggest that the bound of Theorem~\ref{th:main} is tight.
+The latency tends to be smaller for smaller values of $p_{\rm e}$ and of $I(W)$ when the block length is not too large.
 However, the difference between the curves computed for different values of $p_{\rm e}$ and $I(W)$ tends to vanish as the block length increases.